 Bud, blister, gall, and rust mites

-Ryan S. Davis, Arthropod Diagnostician• Taun Beddes, Cache County Horticulture Agent
+Ryan S. Davis, Arthropod Diagnostician (No longer at USU) • Taun Beddes, Cache County Horticulture Agent

 - Eriophyid mites cannot be seen without a 20x hand lens or greater magnification.

 - Eriophyid mites seldom cause serious injury or stress to plants; damage is normally aesthetic.